allpro/react-router-pause/README.md

 The standard React Router
 [Prompt component](https://reacttraining.com/react-router/web/api/Prompt)
-is synchronous by default, so can display ONLY very basic `prompt()` messages.
+is synchronous by default, so can display ONLY `window.prompt()` messages.
 The same applies when using [router.history.block](https://github.com/ReactTraining/history#blocking-transitions).

-Browser `prompt()` dialogs are relatively **ugly** and cannot be customized.
-They are inconsistent with the attractive dialogs most modern apps use.
-**The motivation for RRP was it overcome this limitation.**
+The `window.prompt()` dialog is relatively **ugly** and cannot be customized.
+They are inconsistent with the attractive dialogs most modern apps use. **The motivation for RRP was it overcome this limitation.**

 It is _possible_ to have an asychronous dialog by customizing [createHistory.getUserConfirmation()](https://github.com/ReactTraining/history/blob/master/README.md#customizing-the-confirm-dialog).